Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 - open-vm-tools
 - cloud-init, cloud-utils-growpart (dracut-config-generic is optional if you need dracut operations)
 - A CD/DVD drive present on the VM (seed ISO is attached to the CD drive)
-- Copy `infra/` to the template and run `prevent-cloud-init.sh` as root to protect the template
+- Copy `infra/` to the template VM and run `prevent-cloud-init.sh` as root to prepare cloud-init base setting and protect the template
+- **important:** one administrative user to assign to `username:` in parameter file.
+This local system user account is necessary for VIX/Guest Operations API such as `Copy-VMGuestFile` / `Invoke-VMScript` PowerCLI comdlets; the user must exist and is allowed to execute at least `/bin/bash` as root via `sudo` (`NOPASSWD` is not necessary).

 Line endings:
 - PowerShell scripts and params YAML: CRLF (Windows)